gasolin/blog/source/_drafts/current-progress-of-netmonitor-html.md

   - devtools
 ---

 Firefox Devtools is in progress of `modernize` its infrastructure to use the same toolset that modern web developers are used to.
-For `modern` web developers' toolset, I mean `React`, `Redux`, `Immutablejs`, and `npm` modules.
+When talk about `modern` web developers' toolset, I mean `React`, `Redux`, `Immutablejs`, and `npm` modules.

 ## What Firefox Devtools team have done

+Firefox Devtools was no different from Firefox itself, the Devtools panels are written by `XUL`, a HTML-like syntax language, and use several Firefox internal API called `XPCOM` or `Chrome privilliged API`(Nothing related to Chrome Browser) to make the browser works.

+In last year(2016), Firefox Devtools team's main goal is convert the code base from XUL to pure HTML.
+The second goal is convert each tool with React/Redux structure.
+Debugger, Inspector, Web Console are the first batch in the conversion progress.

-[Debugger.html](https://hacks.mozilla.org/2016/09/introducing-debugger-html/) is the very first attempt for Firefox Devtools team.
+[Debugger.html](https://hacks.mozilla.org/2016/09/introducing-debugger-html/) is the very first attempt from Firefox Devtools team to embrace the modern web developers' toolset.
+Now new Debugger and Web Console are now available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)

-Debugger.html has [its own repository hosted on Github](https://github.com/devtools-html/debugger.html), developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html with any browser's devtools!
+[Debugger.html](https://github.com/devtools-html/debugger.html), [Perf.html]()(Performance) has its own repository hosted on Github, developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html with any browser's devtools!

 {% mermaid %}
 graph LR